learn-co-students/ds-atlanta-06_24_19/module_3/Week_2/module_3_project.md

      - [ ] 4 well annotated visualizations created using Matplotlib/Seaborn
      - [ ] 2 meaningful summary tables
      - [ ] **At least two actionable insights**
-   - [ ] A pdf of no more than 8 slides used in project presentation targeting non-technical audience
+   - [ ] A pdf of 8 - 10 slides used in a presentation targeting non-technical audience
      - [ ] Apply consistent and effective formatting to create a “professional” appearance
      - [ ] Write an abbreviated high-level overview of methodology
-     - [ ] Justify **at least 2** concrete recommendations
+     - [ ] Present **at least 3** hypotheses tested and concrete recommendations from conclusions drawn from statistical analysis
      - [ ] include exported visualizations from analysis
      - [ ] Target the presentation to a non-technical audience, avoid jargon
-     - [ ] Take no more than 5 minutes to present
+     - [ ] Take 5 - 10 minutes to present

 ## Specifics:
 ### This project is in groups